Customizing Events¶

 if (perf::HardwareInfo::is_amd_ibs_supported()) {

-/// IBS available — can use ibs_op and related sampling features.
+/// IBS is available; ibs_op and related sampling features can be used.

 }